Melody (Sharleen Spiteri album): Background and reception

 Sharleen Spiteri is the lead vocalist for Scottish rock band Texas, who, following the release of their seventh studio album Red Book in 2005, announced they would begin an "indefinite hiatus".
 The album is influenced by artists including Nancy Sinatra and Johnny Cash, as well as Motown genre style influences.
 As a result, this marked a new musical direction for Spiteri and from the alternative rock sound she had recorded with Texas.
 Spiteri said that being away from the commitments of being the lead vocalist for Texas allowed her to "make the album I always dreamed of making".
 The lyrical composition throughout Melody was heavily influenced by the breakdown of her relationship with Ashley Heath, the father of her daughter.

 Spiteri described the album as her "ultimate personal fantasy record", in which Digital Spy claimed that Spiteri must have "been dreaming about "lush, melodramatic pop music from the fifties and sixties".
 Her decision to record an album heavily influenced by 1960s era music was considered risky by a commercial point of view, but was considered to have "lots in common" with Back to Black by Amy Winehouse and Rockferry by Duffy, both of which were major commercial successes.
-Michael Quinn from the BBC praised Spiteri's vocals on Melody and highly condemned her "distinctive burnt caramel carapace pulling at the heartstrings as effectively as ever".
+Michael Quinn from the BBC praised Spiteri's vocals on Melody and highly commended her "distinctive burnt caramel carapace pulling at the heartstrings as effectively as ever".
 Quinn drew comparisons between "It Was You" and Welsh singer Duffy's "Mercy" which was also released in 2008.

 Release and promotion

 The lead single from Melody, "All The Times I Cried" was released on 7 July 2008 in the United Kingdom and debuted on the UK Singles Chart at number 47, before rising to 26 with the physical release.
 Melody was released the following week on 14 July, and debuted at number two on the albums charts in her native Scotland and number three in the United Kingdom.
 The album was certified Gold in the United Kingdom by the British Phonographic Industry (BPI) for sales of over 100,000 copies.
 The second single to be released from the album, "Stop, I Don't Love You Anymore" was released on 6 October 2008 - and failed to match the moderate commercial success of the lead single.
 The third and final single, "It Was You", was released on 1 December 2008.

 "Don't Keep Me Waiting" was only released in Switzerland and charted at number 78.
-The song featured on the soundtrack for the The L Word, an American television series.
+The song featured on the soundtrack for The L Word, an American television series.
 In 2008, she announced a debut solo tour to promote Melody which began in 2009, and appeared on television productions including Later with Jools Holland, The Charlotte Church Show and Transmission to promote the album.
 Additionally, Spiteri also performed radio sessions on BBC Radio 2 and Virgin Radio, and in 2009, played the main stage of Scottish music festival T in the Park.